JulleK/Chess/README.md

 # General Info
-Chess game in React and Node.js with socket.io
+This is a chess game in React and Node.js built with socket.io

 When a user joins a game, he is assigned to a room